 With Trend Micro Deep Discovery protecting their IT environment, UDLAP has gained full visibility into their network.
 “We now we have a solution that offers the visibility into our network” said Thompson de la Rosa.

-UDLAP realizes there is no shortage of security challenges for institutions of higher education, so they value Trend Micro as an ongoing partner and a member of the strategy team.
+UDLAP realises there is no shortage of security challenges for institutions of higher education, so they value Trend Micro as an ongoing partner and a member of the strategy team.
 “We have taken the next step in protecting our users with Deep Discovery.
 The threat landscape continues to change and we expect our relationship with Trend Micro to evolve with us,” said Thompson de la Rosa.